awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 When you create a deployment group that is used in blue/green deployments, you can choose how your replacement environment is specified:

-**Copy an existing Amazon EC2 Auto Scaling group**: During the blue/green deployment, AWS CodeDeploy creates the instances for your replacement environment automatically during the deployment\.
+**Copy an existing Amazon EC2 Auto Scaling group**: During the blue/green deployment, AWS CodeDeploy creates the instances for your replacement environment during the deployment\.
 With this option, AWS CodeDeploy uses the Amazon EC2 Auto Scaling group you specify as a template for the replacement environment, including the same number of running instances and many other configuration options\.

 **Choose instances manually**: You can specify the instances to be counted as your replacement using Amazon EC2 instance tags, Amazon EC2 Auto Scaling group names, or both\.
 If you choose this option, you do not need to specify the instances for the replacement environment until you create a deployment\.